 Mid-Atlantic, Northeast—Connie Schmotzer of Penn State Extension

 Pycnanthemum muticum ranked first in trials for both number and diversity of pollinators.
-Also attracts predators and parasites of the brown marmorated stink bug.
-Blooms for 10 weeks.
-Eupatoriadelphus dubius was the best butterfly attractor in 2012 trials.
-A joe-pye weed just 3 to 4 feet tall and great for gardens with average to moist soil.
+Known as mountain mint, it also attracts predators and parasites of the brown marmorated stink bug and it blooms for 10 weeks.
+Eupatoriadelphus dubius was the best butterfly attractor in 2012 trials; it's a species of joe-pye weed reaching just 3 to 4 feet tall and great for gardens with average to moist soil.
 Solidago nemoralis is a short goldenrod (18 to 24 inches) that grows in poor soil and becomes covered with pollinators in the late season.
-Asclepias tuberosa attracts many pollinators and acts as a host plant for monarch butterflies.
+Butterfly milkweed, or Asclepias tuberosa, attracts many pollinators and acts as a host plant for monarch butterflies.